maliput/maliput_infrastructure/README.md

 In ROS 2 workspace parlance, an overlay workspace is a workspace that builds on top of another, previously built workspace i.e. the underlay workspace.
-A binary underlay is thus the install space of a pre-built workspace, that packages in other workspaces can use to meet their dependencies.
+A binary underlay is thus the install space of a pre-built workspace, that packages in downstream workspaces can use to meet their dependencies.
 As a result, the amount of code that needs to be compiled when building those workspaces gets reduced, enabling faster builds.

 Several binary underlays are available for download and installation.
 In the following, it is assumed that you want to use a full underlay for working on a downstream package of your own.
 As such, it suggests